hutnerr/hutnerr/README.md

 <h1> Hey!
 I am Hunter <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30"> <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> </h1>

-I am a recent Computer Science graduate looking to make an impact in the real world.
-I am currently looking for employment as well.
-If you'd like to reach me in any way, you can do that [here](https://www.hunter-baker.com/pages/nav/contact.html)!
+I am a recent Computer Science graduate who builds solutions.
+I am currently looking for employment.
+If you'd like to reach me in any way, you can do that [here](https://www.hunter-baker.com/pages/nav/contact.html).
 If you wanted to know more about me, you can find everything on my [portfolio](https://www.hunter-baker.com/).
-<br><br>

 I also like make games as a part of [Rat Haven Studios](https://github.com/Rat-Haven-Studios).
 You can view and play all of the games I've been a part of making on my [itch.io](https://hutnerr.itch.io/).

 **I am currently working on:**